QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 All firms end up choosing to produce the same output, so that at the end of the day $ y(\omega) = y $ and $Y =y = \int_{0}^1 y(\omega) d \, \omega $.

-This setting allows us to speak of a ``representative firm'' that chooses to produce $y$.
+This setting allows us to speak of a representative firm that chooses to produce $y$.

 We want to impose that